RaspAP/raspap-docs/docs/wireguard.md

 file does not contain `iptables` `PostUp` or `PostDown` rules and you wish to route traffic through the active AP interface, select the **Apply iptables rules for AP interface** option before uploading your configuration file.

+> :warning: **Attention:** For security reasons, your WireGuard `.conf` file must have a Linux MIME type of `text/plain`.
+Windows ignores MIME types, relying instead on extensions.
+To avoid errors, be sure your file has a `text/plain`
+MIME type embedded in it before uploading.

 The complete process of creating a WireGuard configuration with [Mullvad](https://mullvad.net/) and activating it with RaspAP is demonstrated in the video below.

 <video src="https://user-images.githubusercontent.com/229399/128004140-1b006c5a-d758-4cbd-b051-48182c846fbc.mov" data-canonical-src="https://user-images.githubusercontent.com/229399/128004140-1b006c5a-d758-4cbd-b051-48182c846fbc.mov" controls="controls" muted="muted"></video>